antrad/Abuse_1996/README.md

   * Game screen scaling in window and fullscreen mode using F11 and F12
   * Enabled some high resolution images from the 1997 Mac OS release
   * Fixed level music not being played correctly, added "victory" music in the end game screen
-  * Added or re-enabled various settings in the config file (physics update time, editor mode, high resolution mode...)
+  * Added or re-enabled various settings in the config file (borderless window, grab input, editor mode, high resolution images...)
   * Local save game files and configuration files
   * Quick load using F9, quick save using F5 on save consoles
   * Added cheats via chat console: bullettime, god, giveall, flypower, sneakypower, fastpower, healthpower